 Regulatory Changes: The Coordinating Committee voted to include all proposed regulatory changes into Union County 2050.

 New Programs and Initiatives: The Coordinating Committee voted to include half (four of eight) of the new programs and initiatives considered in the scenario process.
 Implementing these programs will take money, but address high priority issues identified by residents in the county.

 We thank the hundreds of Union County residents who provided feedback on the three alternative scenarios.
 You can review the results of the feedback here.

 Want to review committee meeting materials?

 Please click on the Meetings tab to learn about committee meetings and community input meetings.

 Want to review materials about the plan development process?

-Please click on the Documents tab below to access presentations, maps, reports, and other information used to help make recommendations for the comprehensive plan.
+Please click on the Documents tab to access presentations, maps, reports, and other information used to help make recommendations for the comprehensive plan.

 Want to learn how the public was involved in the process?